 Those convicted of child molestation face a dire reality.
 The laws governing child molestation vary from state to state, but most jurisdictions mandate long prison sentences and vigorously prosecute child sex abuse cases.
-When released from prison, those convicted must register as a sex offender.
-They must also report to a probation officer and may be ordered to undergo counseling.
-In some civil cases, offenders have been directed to pay restitution to their victims.
+When released from prison, those convicted must register as sex offenders, sometimes for life.

-If you have been charged with sexual child abuse, you need to consult with an experienced attorney.
+If you've been accused of, or charged with, a child sexual abuse crime, you need to consult with an experienced criminal defense attorney.
 Most courts deal very seriously with this crime as a matter of social policy and your rights may not be fully protected if you proceed without legal counsel.
 Even if you consider yourself innocent of the charge, you still need representation.
 Seek a lawyer in your state who has successfully defended those accused of child molestation.